govex/govex.github.io/open-data/addressing-concerns/index.md

 <div class="panel panel-warning">
   <div class="panel-heading">
      <h3 class="panel-title">1.
-Someone will reengineer the data to get personal infromation</h3>
+Someone will reengineer the data to get personal infromation</h4>
   </div>
   <div class="panel-body">
     <div style="font-family: monospace">
-If we open our data, someone could identify individuals and then use that to harm them.
-This is also referred to as the mosaic effect.
+If we open our data, someone could identify individuals and then use that to harm them (referred to as the mosaic effect).
     </div>
   	<hr />
 	  <dl class="dl-horizontal">